What is uterine cancer?

 How common is uterine cancer?

-In the United States, endometrial cancer is the most common cancer affecting a woman’s reproductive system.
-It mostly affects women after menopause.
-About 3% of women receive a diagnosis of uterine cancer at some point during their lives.
+In the United States, endometrial cancer is the most common cancer affecting a DFAB person’s reproductive system.
+Endometrial cancer mainly develops after menopause.
+About 3% of cisgender women receive a diagnosis of uterine cancer at some point during their lives.

 Symptoms and Causes